 The author admits that her adult family life was very strained, in large part due to alters she wasn’t aware of.
 She writes that after her partner’s breast cancer surgery, “I was there for her post-op in body but not so much in spirit.
 I was a total asshole, but in all fairness to myself, I was completely dissociated, something I couldn’t control.”
 The book clearly shows that DID doesn’t just affect the diagnosed person.

 The pacing of the book made it seem as though the work on integration happened fairly quickly once it began.
 I don’t think that’s actually the case; however, as a reader, I didn’t feel like I got a clear sense of how that process happened.

 However, it sounds like the author made a remarkable recovery, and the book’s postscript, written by the author’s therapist, speaks to this as well.
-Also was remarkable was that the author kept up her practice as an OB/GYN throughout.
+It was also remarkable that the author kept up her practice as an OB/GYN throughout.
 This book provides readers with a first-hand look at what dissociative identity disorder is, and clearly shows the author’s commitment to her family and her strength and perseverance in working through significant trauma.

-Brain Storm is available on Amazon.
+Brain Storm is available on Amazon (affiliate link).